srosanba/sas-comparewarn/README.md

 Introducing the `%CompareWarn` macro!

 It slices, it dices, it writes `WARNING` messages to your log if anything went wrong with your `PROC COMPARE`.
-For instance:
+And it's easy to use.
 ```
 proc compare base=dataset_one compare=dataset_two;
 run;